Install Syncthing 2.x for continuous file synchronisation on Debian or Ubuntu or Raspberry Pi OS

 Install Syncthing for continuous file synchronisation on Debian or Ubuntu

-The usefulness of this project cannot be overstated.
+The usefulness of the Syncthing Project cannot be overstated.

 Step 1